Sam Wasson

 • Kill spiders on the spot.

-If you encounter ants, spiders, or other insects frequently in your home, you may suffer from an infestation.
-In the garden, you should look out for pests like aphids, lady beetles, or other plant damaging insects.
+If you encounter ants, spiders, or other insects often in your home, you may have an infestation.
+In the garden, you should look out for pests like aphids, ladybugs, or other plant-damaging insects.
 In the case of an infestation, you should contact a pest control company to handle the problem and find a long-term solution.

-Reach out to one of our trusted pest control expert for a fool proof extermination.
+Reach out to one of our trusted pest control experts for effective extermination.

 Frequently Asked Questions

-Essential oils as a pest repellent is a popular trend making circles around online blogs and “how-to” sites.
+Using essential oils as pest repellents is a popular trend making circles around online blogs and “how-to” sites.
 Unfortunately, there’s no conclusive evidence that essential oils make good insect repellents.
-Some oils are shown to irritate insects and keep them away but usually do not last long enough to be helpful.
+Some oils are shown to irritate insects and keep them away, but usually do not last long enough to be helpful.
 Worse yet, according to this study, many of the oils that may repel insects also irritate the skin, are too odorous, or do not function well enough.

 Some evidence suggests garlic oil may effectively repel ticks, and peppermint oil may repel spiders.
 Unfortunately, the rumor of essential oils keeping annoying invaders away has become widespread but has very little information to support it.
-Besides citronella and lemon eucalyptus oil, we do not recommend using essential oils for repelling or controlling insects.
+Besides citronella and lemon eucalyptus oil, I don’t recommend essential oils for repelling or controlling insects without doing your homework first.
+I do suggest adding citrus peels to cups of water (for homemade sprays), however.

-Certain insects are attracted to vinegar.
+Yes, certain insects are attracted to vinegar.
 Namely, those attracted to decaying plant matter, with aphids and fruit flies as the primary culprits.
+That’s why I suggest using equal parts of lemon juice and vinegar for your home remedies that use white vinegar or apple cider vinegar.

 Windows are one of the primary ways insects invade your home.
 You can deter some common pests, especially ants, by spraying vinegar on and around your windows.
 Ants can fit through the smallest gaps in window screens or even between the screen and frame.
 By spraying vinegar outside your window and its frame, you can deter ants before they become a problem.